Castletown house, Celbridge, Co Kildare

 • By foot or bike – A pedestrian entrance runs from Celbridge’s main street along a lime‑tree‑lined avenue; a riverside footpath follows the Liffey.

-Facilities – Baby‑changing rooms, wheelchair‑accessible toilets, a lift, a café, a gift shop, Wi‑Fi, picnic areas, and marked walking trails are available on‑site.
+• Baby‑changing rooms, wheelchair‑accessible toilets, lift, gift shop, free Wi‑Fi, picnic areas and marked walking trails.

 Contact & online resources